KeMaSF/Kaggle_competition/README.md

 avg_h = var($q_1, q_2, q_3$)

-We can ignore the term $\frac{avge}{avgs}$ they can take the maximum value to 5 avg_e and avg_s.
+We can ignore the term $\frac{avge}{avgs}$ they can take the maximum value to 5.
 Then to maximize the score of a single essay we need to solve the following problem:

 ![alt text](https://github.com/KeMaSF/Kaggle_competition/blob/main/Optimization.jpg)